-- 1. Go to Basic > Wireless. - 2.
+- 1. Go to Wireless or Advanced > Wireless > Wireless Settings. - 2.
 Select Hide SSID, and your SSID won't display when you scan for local wireless networks on your wireless device and you need to manually join the network.

-To use the smart connect function
+To use the smart connect function: